 Europe Research Center

 The Europe Research Center in Paris (ERC) opened in 2003, and plays an important role in helping HBS develop and strengthen relationships with European business and academic leaders.
 The ERC enables Harvard Business School faculty to study more effectively one of the world's most important economic regions during a time of significant transformation.
-The ERC has contributed to more than 100 faculty publications (case studies, research notes, books and articles).
-Research topics range from the challenges of European economic and financial integration, corporate governance, corporate social responsibility, international capital flows, investor relations, consumer marketing, to policy-making issues and the impact of new technologies on business.
+To date the Europe Research Center has cooperated with over 125 HBS faculty members on more than 300 research and course development projects in 24 countries.
+Research topics range from the challenges of European economic and financial integration, corporate governance, corporate social responsibility, international capital flows, investor relations, and consumer marketing to policy-making issues and the impact of new technologies on business.

 HBS Europe Research Center (ERC)